Goofert42/Goofert42/README.md

 ## 📂 Projects
   - 🌐 <a href="https://goofert.org/">Website</a> - My personal site!
   - ⛏️ <a href="https://github.com/Goofert42/MineTimer">MineTimer</a> - Record your Minecraft playtime with ease!
+  - 🧑‍🌾 <a href="https://goofert.org/">Garden Notifier</a> - A Grow a Garden notifier and utility discord bot

 ## 📊 Stats
 <div align="center">